pacak/cargo-show-asm/README.md

-`rustc` will only generate the code for your function if it knows what type it is, including generic parameters and if it is exported (in case of a library) and not inlined (in case of a binary, example, test, etc).
+`rustc` will only generate the code for your function if it knows what type it is, including generic parameters and if it is exported (in case of a library) and not inlined (in case of a binary, example, test, etc.).
 If your function takes a generic parameter - try making a monomorphic wrapper around it and make it `pub` and `#[inline(never)]`.

 # Include related functions?